How to Make the Holidays Happy When Times Are Hard

 It’s the most wonderful (bittersweet?) time of the year…

-Every year when the holidays roll in, we are flooded with TV commercials, store decorations, and each new house down the block that has just put up their Christmas lights.
+Every year when the holidays roll in, we are flooded with TV commercials, store decorations, and each new house down the block that has just put up its Christmas lights.
 All of these signs that the holidays are coming are signifying joy and togetherness.
 But what if we aren’t feeling that way?
 Christmas, Hanukkah, or any other holiday that is celebrated during this time of year means so many different things to different people.
-It might be for religious, family, or other tradition.
+It might be for religious, family, or other traditions.
 But the holidays also come with other memories and experiences for many people.
 Holidays can signify the reminder of a loss or other negative experience.
 We are often left feeling confused when we don’t feel what “seems” to be that joyful feeling the world is portraying for us.
-When they holidays are on their way and it’s bringing up different feelings, whether it be sadness, anger, or grief, this is not only expected but completely normal.
+When the holidays are on their way and it’s bringing up different feelings, whether it be sadness, anger, or grief, this is not only expected but completely normal.
 Here are a couple of things to remember:

 We are all carrying something.

 The holidays can truly be wonderful but the portrayal of them is a painted picture.
 It is so common for the holidays to bring up feelings of grief for a loved one, reminders of a negative memory around a past holiday or other time, or general feelings of sadness and anxiety.
 The lights, gifts, decorations, etc can be lovely but they are not a replacement for our emotional experience.
 Many people report increased symptoms of depression and anxiety around the holiday time.
-Big events and specific times of year tend to trigger big memories-which is exactly what the holidays do.
+Big events and specific times of year tend to trigger big memories-which are exactly what the holidays do.
 Honor your feelings.
 Yes, all of them.
 They are all giving you clues into something that needs your attention.

 Refocus your attention.